zcaudate-me/korra/README.md

 ;; => nil
 ```

-Or a vector of jar-files
+In addition to the jar, one can use as the contexte a vector of jar-files:

 ```clojure
 (resolve-jar 'clojure.core ["/Users/zhengc/.m2/repository/org/clojure/clojure/1.6.0/clojure-1.6.0.jar"])
 ;; => ["/Users/zhengc/.m2/repository/org/clojure/clojure/1.6.0/clojure-1.6.0.jar" "clojure/core.clj"]
 ```

-Or a coordinate
+or a coordinate:

 ```clojure
 (resolve-jar 'clojure.core '[org.clojure/clojure "1.6.0"])
 ;; => ["/Users/zhengc/.m2/repository/org/clojure/clojure/1.6.0/clojure-1.6.0.jar" "clojure/core.clj"]
 ```

-Or a vector of coordinates
+or a vector of coordinates:

 ```clojure
 (resolve-jar 'clojure.core '[[org.clojure/clojure "1.6.0"]])
 ;; => ["/Users/zhengc/.m2/repository/org/clojure/clojure/1.6.0/clojure-1.6.0.jar" "clojure/core.clj"]
 ```

-Or the entire maven local repository
+or if you simply just want to explore, the context can be an entire maven local repository:

 ```clojure
 (resolve-jar 'clojure.core :repository)